What Is a Flex Room, And Is It a Must-Have for Buyers?

 Home gym

-People want to workout from their home, which means a place to exercise and get active.
-A sunroom, garage, or outdoor space can work as a home gym — even a closet large enough to accommodate exercise equipment.
+People want to work out in the comfort of their homes, which means they prefer a place to exercise and get active.
+A sunroom, garage, or outdoor space can work as a home gym, even a closet large enough to accommodate exercise equipment.
 Baca says many of his clients are converting the garage into a home gym.

 Meditation and wellness spaces

-“These regenerative spaces can offer a holistic approach to health that is safe, sustainable, and nurturing,” Duffus adds.
+“These regenerative spaces can offer a holistic approach to health that is safe, sustainable, and nurturing,” Duffus says.

 Craft and hobby room

-Many people picked up new crafts and hobbies while spending so much time at home during the pandemic that required space to create.
-Craft and hobby rooms with counter space and storage are much in-demand in today’s homes.
+Many people pick up new crafts and hobbies while spending so much time at home, requiring a dedicated space to create.
+Craft and hobby rooms with counter space and storage are much in demand in today’s homes.

 An entertainment center or playroom